Chicken Enchiladas With Homemade Red Enchilada Sauce

 Notes & Tips

-• 2 If the sauce is too thick, thin it with a little chicken broth.
+• 2 If the sauce is too thick, thin it with a little more chicken broth.

 Tools You'll Need